soniamarin/soniamarin.github.io/README.md

 # soniamarin.github.io
-You can see the predictionassignment.html in the following web page: https://soniamarin.github.io/predictionassignment.html
+1. You can see the predictionassignment.html in the following web page: https://soniamarin.github.io/predictionassignment.html
+2. In the predictionassignmentresults file you can find the predictionassignment.Rmd